 I also got a little obsessed with pairing down & making sure that every purchase I made got use.
 I’ve definitely fallen within the “starving artist” category more than once in my responsible adult life, so I cringed at the thought of how many cheap pieces of clothing fell apart within only a few wears or sat on the hanger after quickly loosing its shape.
 You know those tags at the supermarket that help you determine how much you’re actually spending per pound on your food?
 I felt like my clothing held a $15 price tag with $5/wear inscribed on the corner.
 Plus as creative as I was, I neglected to learn how to mend or alter the pieces after they were no longer loved.

 And so my life was changed.
-I now lead with the rule of six.
+I now lead with the rule of seven.

-Today, I own six complete outfits for any given season.
-Six T-shirts, six flannel button ups for cooler weather.
-Six pairs of socks.
-Our family does our laundry every night but can usually stretch to every other night if this mama gets forgetful, which happens a lot – I’d always rather go for a walk than focus on my next chore.
+Today, I own seven complete outfits for any given season.
+Seven tank tops, seven sweaters or sweatshirts for cooler weather.
+Seven pairs of the same black sock (because who wants to search for a match).
+Our family does our laundry every morning but can usually stretch to every other day if this mama gets forgetful, which happens a lot – I’d always rather go on an adventure than focus on my next chore.
 We line dry our clothing to get more use out of each piece, so it takes one or two days to dry.
-This leaves two outfits to use if the Bean makes a mess, if we leave for vacation, or just to add more variety to the rotation.
+This leaves several outfits to use if a kid makes a mess, if we leave for vacation, or just to add more variety to the rotation.
 There’s not one thing in my closet which is left unworn, which is a dramatically different beat I marched to before pairing down.

 By maintaining less, I use more.
-A $10 shirt I purchased secondhand off eBay last month is already down to $1/wear in my hands alone & going strong.
+A $20 shirt I purchased secondhand off ThredUP last month is already down to $1/wear in my hands alone & going strong.

 But secondhand is dull, right?

-What if I added that this magical chambray shirt was $80 new yet was sold to me worn just once?
+What if I added that this magical chambray shirt was $80 new yet was sold to me worn just a few times?
 And that the manufacturer provides an Ironclad Guarantee to mend or repair their pieces?

 I’m wearing a secondhand goddamn unicorn.